“If you see something, say something,” isn’t enough when actual lives are on the line.

 I ran down 13 flights of stairs to 42nd street, kicked off my shoes so I could run as fast as I could to the east river.
 The explosion was not a terrorist attack, but the case of a rusty steam pipe explosion.
 One person died in the explosion, several others were physically injured, and who knows how many people were emotionally damaged?
 I was.
 I was rocked from the inside.
 And haven’t been the same since.

-So I did the one thing I knew - I went to an AA meeting, I was so sure that the rooms that supported me in my sobriety could help me with this.
+So I did the one thing I knew—I went to an AA meeting, I was so sure that the rooms that supported me in my sobriety could help me with this.
 No such luck.
 No one in the rooms had experienced the explosion like me.
 I just got blank stares when I explained what had happened to me.
 As far as everyone else knew, Con-Edison (NYC’s utility company) had dropped the ball and forgot to tend to old steam pipes.
-I, on the other hand, had been deeply traumatized with a near death encounter.
+I, on the other hand, had been deeply traumatized by a near-death encounter.
 I was back to work within a week, but I was completely alone in processing this experience.
 I was barely sleeping, jolting up in the middle of the night and ready to run out of my building.
 There were very few people that experienced the explosion like I did.
 All the while being completely sober.

 Back at the office, I was relieved to talk about the tragedy with co-workers.
 There were some emotional support groups, but the demand of agency work quickly took over.
 I was still scared and had no idea where to go for support.
 Business as usual took me to a conference in San Diego.
 That plane ride was the most horrifying 6 hours of my life, thinking it was going to explode at any moment.
 I never felt safe, and almost took a drink on that plane ride to get some relief.
-Yet... something divine intervened.
+Yet … something divine intervened, and I didn’t drink.
 When I finally touched down, I was shaking and breaking out in cold sweats from sheer terror.

-Overwhelmed, overstimulated and out of touch with my body, I went straight to a bathroom where I stuck my fingers down my throat to vomit the fear that was inside of me.
-Ahhhhh… the silence that a purge provided was so sweet.
+Overwhelmed, overstimulated, and out of touch with my body, I went straight to a bathroom where I stuck my fingers down my throat to vomit the fear that was inside of me.
+Ahhhhh … the silence that a purge provided was so sweet.
 It was the relief I needed.
-For 4 years, I had been in recovery from my eating disorder, proud to be bulimia free, but the trauma begun calling the shots.
+For 4 years, I had been in recovery from my eating disorder, proud to be bulimia-free, but the trauma had begun calling the shots.
 I was no longer in charge.

 I made the rounds to psychiatrists’ offices getting prescribed every antipsychotic, anti-anxiety, antidepressant drug on the market.
 I ended up pairing up with a cocktail of Xanax XR.
 Technically, I was still sober, but was I really?